Peter Forsberg: Final years and retirement (2007–2011)

 On 21 January 2011, it was announced that Forsberg had begun training with the Colorado Avalanche in an attempt to make a comeback in the NHL.

 On 6 February, the Avalanche announced that they had come to terms on a contract with Forsberg worth $1 million for the remainder of the 2010–11 season.
 Forsberg played his first game back with the Avalanche in Nationwide Arena against the Columbus Blue Jackets on 11 February.
 He was in the starting lineup at left wing, a departure from his natural center, with 2001 Stanley Cup-winning teammate Milan Hejduk, as well as Matt Duchene.
 In the two road games he played in, Forsberg was on the ice for 17 minutes and 38 seconds, with zero points and a −4 plus-minus rating.
 The Avalanche lost both games.
 After the latter game, Avalanche Head Coach Joe Sacco stated Forsberg was the best player on the ice.

 The Avalanche, in the midst of a losing season, heavily advertised tickets for Forsberg's first home game back as a member of the team.
 However, on 14 February 2011, hours before he was scheduled to play in front of the Avalanche's home fans at the Pepsi Center, Forsberg announced his retirement from hockey.
 The Avalanche's official website stated that Forsberg would hold a press conference later that day, formally announcing his retirement.
-In the press conference, Forsberg cited an "inability to defend (himself)" on the ice, with foot problems also playing a role in his decision.
+In the press conference, Forsberg cited an "inability to defend [himself]" on the ice and foot problems as reasons for his decision.